-The maternal and child health program provides various services to improve the health and well being of women and children within the community and focuses on one health priority issue over a certain contract period.
+The Maternal and Child Health Services Program provides various benefits to improve the health and well being of women and children within the community and focuses on one health priority issue over a certain contract period.

-Newborn Screenings are performed and education is provided on the testing conducted for this screening.
+- Newborn Screenings: These screenings are performed and education is provided on the testing conducted for this screening.
 There is a fee for this service.

 - Safe Sitter Training Courses: We have two Safe Sitter® Training courses available for our youth that are offered yearly during the summer.
 There is a fee for this service and scholarships are available for those who qualify.
 Learn more >>>

 - Baby Basics: These classes help parents learn the basics about caring for their newborn.
 Learn more >>>

 - Becoming a Mom: In partnership with March of Dimes, these courses are intended for expecting families to receive education and support during pregnancy.
 Learn more >>>

 - Health & Safety Education: We visit local daycare facilities and schools to offer health and safety education in fun and interactive ways to the youth of our community.
 Some topics include; proper hand washing, dental hygiene, bicycle safety, farm safety and more.

 This project is/was funded in part by the Missouri Department of Health and Senior Services MCH Services Contract # DH220051126, and is supported